 Apache vs Nginx Modules

-With the Apache web server, modules are used to extend its function as a web server.
+With their web server, modules are used to extend its function as a web server.
 This is to both enhance Apache’s performance and build on its basic functionality.

 This also contributes to why Apache is known for being flexible.